PLMUN-CITCS/2025-ITELEC2-LAB014/README.md

    9. Observe the output: Test the program with different days of the week (including variations in capitalization and spacing) and invalid day names.

    **Conclusion**
-   This exercise demonstrated two important Python techniques: simulating a switch statement using dictionaries and using the ternary operator for concise conditional expressions.
-You learned how to use dictionary lookups with default values and how to normalize user input for more robust code.
-These techniques are valuable tools for writing cleaner, more efficient, and easier-to-read Python code.
+   This exercise demonstrated how to use nested for loops to create structured and repetitive output, specifically a multiplication table.
+You learned how the inner loop completes all its iterations for each iteration of the outer loop.
+You also practiced using f-strings for formatted output.
+Nested loops are a powerful tool for handling multi-dimensional tasks and are essential for many programming applications.

 ### **Step 4: Push Changes to GitHub**
 Once you've completed your changes, follow these steps to upload your work to your GitHub repository.